-- keeping furniture, pot plants and other climbable objects away from the edge of the balcony - enclosing the balcony - avoiding climbable elements in the balustrade or add another non-climbable layer (e.g. acrylic sheeting fixed to the inside of the balustrade) - providing active, constant, adult supervision when children are on the balcony - locking balcony doors so that children cannot gain access.
+- keep furniture, pot plants and other climbable objects away from the edge of the balcony - enclose the balcony - avoid climbable elements in the balustrade or add another non-climbable layer (e.g. acrylic sheeting fixed to the inside of the balustrade) - provide active, constant, adult supervision when children are on the balcony - lock balcony doors so that children cannot gain access.